Manager, Advanced Nursing Practice

 - Job Type

-Reporting to the Director, Resident Care & Services, the successful candidate will provide nursing clinical service leadership, facilitate advanced clinical care, research, education, consultation and collaboration in order to develop, execute, facilitate and sustain scholarly nursing practice.
-To maintain accountability for standardized clinical best practice, implement policies and procedures that meet/exceed legislative requirements, and to shape the strategic direction of clinical programs, as well as advocate for the scholarly gerontological care with internal and external stakeholders within the health care system.
+Reporting to the Director, Resident Care & Services, you will provide nursing clinical service leadership, facilitate advanced clinical care, research, education, consultation and collaboration in order to develop, execute, facilitate and sustain scholarly nursing practice.
+As Manager of Advanced Nursing Practice, you will be expected to maintain accountability for standardized clinical best practice, implement policies and procedures that meet/exceed legislative requirements, shape the strategic direction of clinical programs, as well as advocate for the scholarly gerontological care with internal and external stakeholders within the health care system.

 - Develops and implements detailed plans and recommends policies regarding program-specific requirements.